Direct Fusion Drive: Development

-The construction of the experimental research device and most of its early operations were funded by the US Department of Energy.
+The construction of the experimental research device and most of its early operations were funded by the U.S. Department of Energy.
 The recent studies—Phase I and Phase II—were funded by the NASA Institute for Advanced Concepts (NIAC) program.
 A series of articles on the concept were published between 2001 and 2008; the first experimental results were reported in 2007.
 Numerous studies of spacecraft missions (Phase I) were published, beginning in 2012.
 In 2017 Princeton Satellite Systems reported that "Studies of electron heating with this method have surpassed theoretical predictions, and experiments to measure ion heating in the second-generation machine are ongoing."

-As of 2018, the concept has moved to Phase II, a simulation phase, to further advance the design.
-The full-size unit would measure approximately 2 m in diameter and 10 m long.
+As of 2018, the concept has moved to Phase II, a simulation phase.
+The full-size unit would measure approximately 2 m in diameter and 10 m in length.
 PSS reported that electron heating in PFRC-2 surpassed theoretical predictions, reaching 500 eV with pulse lengths of 300 ms. Ion heating experiments are ongoing as of 2020.

 Stephanie Thomas is vice president of Princeton Satellite Systems and the principal investigator for the Direct Fusion Drive.

 Projected performance

-Princeton Satellite Systems estimate that the Direct Fusion Drive could be capable of producing between 5-10 Newtons thrust per each MW of generated fusion power, with a specific impulse (Isp) of about 10,000 seconds and 200 kW available as electrical power.
+Princeton Satellite Systems estimate that the Direct Fusion Drive may be capable of producing between 5–10 Newtons thrust per each MW of generated fusion power, with a specific impulse (Isp) of about 10,000 seconds and 200 kW available as electrical power.
 Approximately 35% of the fusion power goes to thrust, 30% to electric power, 25% lost to heat, and 10% is recirculated for the RF heating.

 The company's modeling shows that this technology could propel a spacecraft with a mass of about 1000 kg to Pluto in four years, enabling deep space missions.
-Since DFD provides power as well as propulsion in one integrated device, it would also provide as much as 2 MW of power to the payloads upon arrival, expanding options for instrument selection and laser/optical communications, and even transfer up to 50 kW of power from the orbiter to the lander through a laser beam operating at 1080 nm wavelength.
+DFD generates extra power so it may provide approximately 2 MW of power to the payloads upon arrival.
+This allows more options for instrument selection and laser/optical communications, and could even transfer up to 50 KW of power from the orbiter to the lander through a laser beam operating at 1080 nm wavelength.

-Princeton Satellite Systems believes that this technology can expand the science capability of planetary missions.
-This dual power/propulsion technology has been suggested to be used on a Pluto orbiter and lander mission, as well as integration on the Orion spacecraft to transport a crewed mission to Mars in a faster timeframe (4 months instead of 9 with current technology).
+Princeton Satellite Systems says that this technology can expand the scientific capability of planetary missions.
+This power/propulsion technology has been suggested to be used on a Pluto orbiter and lander mission, or as integration on the Orion spacecraft to transport a crewed mission to Mars in a faster time frame (4 months instead of 9 with current technology).
 DFD is projected to deliver scientific payloads to Titan in 2.6 years.